Dance Styles

 Cheerleading

 Cheerleading originated in the United States.
-Cheerleading routines contain
+Cheerleading routines

-in competitions..
+participate in competitions..

 Country and Western

-Country and Western dance, encompasses many dance forms or styles, which
+Country and Western dance, encompasses many dance forms or styles,

-associated with American country and/or western traditions.
-Typically
+stylistically associated with American country and/or western

-danced as a line dance which is choreographed dance with a repeated sequence
+traditions.
+Typically danced as a line dance which is choreographed

-of steps in which a group of people dance in one or more lines or rows
+dance with a repeated sequence of steps in which a group of people

-without regard for the gender of the individuals, all facing the same
+dance in one or more lines or rows without regard for the gender of the

-direction, and executing the steps at the same time.
+individuals, all facing the same direction, and executing the steps at

 Disco